2019 Candlelit Labyrinth Night & Festival of Light | Baker Beach

 - Although this half of Baker Beach is clothing-optional, they have found that it can be extra-inspiring to come dressed or draped entirely in a color of your choosing that reflects your intention for your walk through the labyrinth.
 Please do be aware that there is a possibility that you will see (respectful and perfectly pleasant) naked people, especially if you arrive on the earlier side.

-- If you’re coming from the East Bay and generously willing to share your car with other Festival-goers, please do us the favor of posting in the comments how many spaces you have and when/where you’re leaving from.
+- If you’re coming from the East Bay and generously willing to share your car with other festival-goers, please leave a comment on the Facebook event page with how many spaces you have and when/where you’re leaving from.
 The beach officially closes at dark.

 Categories: **Annual Event**, *Top Pick*, Art & Museums, Black Friday, Fairs & Festivals